wendawu158/2048/README.md

   Therefore, the break even point for computational time for a 4x4 board is 4 tiles, for a 5x5 board it is also 4 tiles, and for a 6x6 board it is also 4 tiles.\
   For a half-full board, worst case scenario a board-centric approach would do 64 comparisons.
 For a tile-centric approach, the worst case scenario is 16 million comparisons.
 [^3]:In fact, you'll find that the code to handle the behaviour of squares in a column is identical to code that handles the behaviour of squares in a row, just with different constants.
+[^4]:This is true across all game engines, you just usually don't have to code it explicitly.